QuTech-Delft/OpenQL/docs/mapping.rst

   this option selects that potentially not all required swaps/moves are inserted.
-  When not all are inserted but only one, the distance of the mapped operand qubits of the two-qubit gate for which the best alternative was generated, will be one less, and after insertion the mapping heuristics start over generating alternatives for the new situation.
+  When not all are inserted but only one, the distance of the mapped operand qubits of the two-qubit gate for which the best alternative was generated, will be one less, and after insertion heuristic routing and mapping starts over generating alternatives for the new situation.

   Please note that during evaluation of the alternatives, all swaps/moves are inserted.
   So the alternatives are compared with all swaps/moves inserted